blasks/barnacle/docs/index.rst

 Barnacle is a Python package for fitting
 :doc:`sparse tensor decomposition models<model>`.
-These models are powerful tools for unsupervised analysis of complex, multi-way datasets, in which a response variable has been measured across three or more modes of variation.
+These models are useful tools for analyzing multi-way datasets, in which a response variable has been measured in regards to three or more modes of variation.
 Barnacle was originally developed for the purpose of analysing metatranscriptomic datasets, but could feasibly be applied to any multi-way dataset.
 To jump right into using Barnacle, see the :doc:`installation<installation>` instructions and